 Unit Count: 300 locations worldwide

 Since 1971, Pollo Campero has always had an appreciation for Latin food and its Guatemalan roots.
 The brand started with a tiny restaurant and a prized recipe for chicken.
 Today, the brand boasts hundreds of restaurants and that same passion for good food.

 Investment Range: $250,000 - $512,500

-The Chickery specializes in everything from premium, chef-crafted roast chicken, hand-breaded chicken fingers, and hand-crafted sandwiches.
-Founder and Chef David Adjey studied at the Culinary Institute of America, and has worked as a celebrity personal chef and as the Chef Proprietor of his own fine dining restaurant in Toronto, Today, the Chickery is leading the better-chicken restaurant segment due to its high-growth concept and strong unit economics.
+The Chickery specializes in everything from premium, chef-crafted roast chicken to hand-breaded chicken fingers to hand-crafted sandwiches.
+Founder and Chef David Adjey studied at the Culinary Institute of America, and has worked as a celebrity personal chef and as the Chef Proprietor of his own fine dining restaurant in Toronto.
+Today, the Chickery is leading the better-chicken restaurant segment due to its high-growth concept and strong unit-level economics.
 Most recently, the brand signed a franchise deal for 15 stores throughout Northern California.

 Read the 2018 Update - Top Chicken Franchises